Prepare for the New Paywall Era

 Six years later, this way of charging people for websites is no longer unusual.
 People may not always love them, but they know the deal.

-Smaller magazines may be able to use the same digital marketing tools to drive subscriptions in the way that other “lifestyle” brands have.
+Smaller magazines may be able to use the same digital-marketing tools to drive subscriptions in the way that other “lifestyle” brands have.
 One reason that Facebook has grown so quickly is that it has proven to be a very effective machine for putting in marketing dollars and getting out revenue.
 In the ’00s, or even five years ago, it would have been very difficult to target ads at readers except on one’s own site.
-Now, all the targeting tools that have made the digital-advertising business more difficult for publications can help the paid content business.
+Now, all the targeting tools that have made the digital-advertising business more difficult for publications can help the paid-content business.

 A lot of questions remain, however, especially as more publications turn to paywalls.
 The group of people who pay for any kind of journalism is still relatively small.
 Based on the current numbers of subscribers to the big publications, we’re probably talking a group of people that numbers in the single-digit millions.
 That’s the addressable market.